fredericjacquet2/Finance-transfo-course/slides/2_Leveraging the Business Partner Finance.md

 In this chapter :
 - Business Partner Finance leveraged with BI & RPM solutions
-- Towards predictive performance management with Machine learning over Bid Data & Analytics
+- Towards predictive performance management with Machine learning over Big Data & Analytics

 ----

-### Business Partner Finance : from cost control towards performance management in predictive mode
+##### Business Partner Finance : from cost control towards performance management in predictive mode

 - A function closer to the business
 - A function closer to technology (IT/ BI)
 - A function Master of the Data
 - Predictive rather than reactive

-#### The Business Partner finance : mindset over competence
+##### The Business Partner finance : mindset over competence

 ----